tldr-pages/tldr/pages/common/fping.md

 `fping -a -g 192.168.1.0/24`

-- List alive hosts within a subnet generated from a IP range:
+- List alive hosts within a subnet generated from an IP range:

 `fping -a -g 192.168.1.1 192.168.1.254`